6ixGODD/ml-tools/README.md

 - `model_selection` - Pick a model selection method

 ## Dataset
-Ensure your data is in CSV format, with the first column designated as `label` and subsequent columns representing features:
+Ensure data is in CSV format, with the first column designated as `label` and subsequent columns representing features:

 | label | feature1 | feature2 | ... |
 |-------|----------|----------|-----|